blasvinas/golang/README.md

 ## Running the program program

-You can run a Go program in n different ways.
+You can run a Go program in different ways.
 Supposed that you called the program above main.go, you use the go run command as shown below:

 ```shell
 go run main.go